-If you’re finally considering a business-only account, you might want to look at Amaiz.
-This business account is certainly packed with features, although not necessarily the cheapest option.
-Let’s have a look at it.
+If you’re considering a business-only account, you might want to look at Amaiz.
+This business account is certainly packed with features, but it’s not necessarily the cheapest option.
 Amaiz has been featured as one of our best business bank accounts for startups and beginners.
 So let’s take a closer look.

 What is Amaiz?